mt-class/penn/project.md

 # Dates
 * February 27 - term project assigned
+* March 6 - HW4 assigned
-* During Spring break - Select your topic and email your instructor to say what you’ve selected
+* During Spring break (March 8-16) - Select your term project topic and email your instructor to say what you’ve selected
 * March 18 - draft write-up is due.
 Your write-up should include
 1. A problem definition
 1. A pointer to or more more papers or sections textbook that describes the problem
 1. What objective functions you are considering
 1. What type of data you will need to evaluate
+* March 25 - HW4 is due
 * March 27 - your data must be collected and submitted
 * April 1 - final write-up is due
 * April 3 - objective function must be implemented (it is OK to use an existing implementation if you need to)
 * April 8 - your default system is due
 * April 10 - your baseline system is due
 * April 15 - your completed project must be published on the class web site, and used as the final homework for other students
-* April 17 - HW6 assigned: do one of the other student’s term projects
+* April 17 - HW5 assigned: do one of the other student’s term projects
-* April 29 - HW6 due: turn in your implementation of another student’s term project
+* April 29 - HW5 due: turn in your implementation of another student’s term project
 * final exam date - *extra credit* implement one or more extensions beyond your own baseline, or do one or more of the new student-written HWs.